-How to become a product designer and entrepreneur: Michael's story
+How to become a product designer: Michael's story

 Meet Michael, 26, from Ayrshire.
 He's a product designer who has set up his own business designing golf products.
 Part of our Bitesize world of work series.